The difference between light reaction and the dark reaction is mainly due to the following properties:

 - Fixation of carbon dioxide

 Key Differences Between Light Reaction and Dark Reaction

-- A light reaction involves the conversion of light energy from sunlight into cellular energy (ATP and NADPH), by the oxidation of water molecule.
-A dark reaction is associated with the transformation of cellular energy (ATP and NADPH) into chemical energy or sugars, by the reduction of carbon dioxide.
+- A light reaction involves the conversion of light energy from sunlight into cellular energy (ATP and NADPH) by the oxidation of water molecule.
+A dark reaction transforms cellular energy (ATP and NADPH) into chemical energy or sugars by reducing carbon dioxide.

 - The alternative names for the light reaction are light-dependent or Hill’s reaction, while alternative names for the dark reaction are light-independent or Blackman’s reaction.

 - A light reaction strongly requires the light source to produce cellular energy for the plants, whereas a dark reaction occurs in the absence of light.